Artistic Style Installation

 No macro definitions are required to compile the executable.
 To compile as a static or shared (dynamic) library define the macro ASTYLE_LIB.
 To compile a Java shared (dynamic) library define the macro ASTYLE_JNI.
 The option ASTYLE_NO_EXPORTS is sometimes needed for static libraries to prevent compiler error and warning messages.
 Use the appropriate compiler and linker options to compile the static or shared library.
 Add debug options to compile the debug versions.

 Artistic Style is a small program and it is best to optimize for speed.
 The debug configurations are not usually optimized.
 To optimize for speed in the release configurations, use the macro NDEBUG to remove asserts.
-If necessary, use an option to activate the C++11 standards (-std=c++11 or -std=c++0x on most compilers).
+If necessary, use an option to activate the C++17 standards (-std=c++17 on most compilers).
 Use an option that allows inline function expansion.
 Runtime Type Information (RTTI) is NOT needed and exceptions are NOT used.
 Use whole program optimization if your compiler supports it.
-There may be other options you can use depending on the compiler.

 Python PIP